 Note: The provided Brian 2 packages are only for 64bit systems.
-Operating systems running 32bit are no longer officially supported, but Installation with pip might still work.
+If you want to install Brian 2 in a 32bit environment, please use the Installation with pip instead.

 You can either install Brian 2 in the Anaconda root environment, or create a new environment for Brian 2 (https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 The latter has the advantage that you can update (or not update) the dependencies of Brian 2 independently from the rest of your system.